 Petroleum & Gas Industrial Mechanics

-Petroleum & Gas Industrial Mechanics students will:
+Petroleum & Gas Industrial Mechanics students will master:

-- Describe the function, calculations and uses of a reciprocating gas compressor including the major parts of a reciprocating gas compressor, emergency shutdown, auxiliary equipment, suppression pulsations, compressor valves, volume efficiency, horsepower requirements, rod loads, cylinder clearance, valve maintenance, compressor inspection and safety precautions.
+- Describe the function, calculations, and uses of a reciprocating gas compressor including the major parts of a reciprocating gas compressor, emergency shutdown, auxiliary equipment, suppression pulsations, compressor valves, volume efficiency, horsepower requirements, rod loads, cylinder clearance, valve maintenance, compressor inspection, and safety precautions.

 - Apply basic mechanics required for the compression process as it relates to compression cycle, PV diagrams, estimating compressor capacity, piston displacement, and estimating compressor horsepower requirements.

-- Describe natural gas engine components including trouble-shooting, basic disassembly procedures and tooling, electrical system failure testing, ADEM III control system, and valve wear.
+- Describe natural gas engine components including troubleshooting, basic disassembly procedures and tooling, electrical system failure testing, ADEM III control system, and valve wear.

 Petroleum and Natural Gas programs are only offered at the College’s center in New Milford.